marksav85/evaluate_news_nlp/README.md

 ***npm run start***

-Go to http://localhost:8090/ and try it out.
+Go to http://localhost:8090/ and enter a valid URL to try it out.